ESG

 The objective of the Committee is to define the company’s environmental and social mission objectives and to supervise their implementation.
 The mandate of the Committee is to outline the principles and activities of the company’s corporate environmental, social responsibility, consumer protection and responsible lending practices, as well as monitor their implementation.
 The Committee helps the management and Supervisory Board to focus on environmental and social responsibility.

-Internal Audit Committee
+Audit Committee

 Read more